Netflix Games begins its global rollout on Android devices

-Netflix has announced it’s taking the next step in the rollout of Netflix Games with a global launch on Android devices.
+Netflix is taking the next step in the rollout of Netflix Games with a global launch on Android devices.

 🎮📱 Let the Games Begin📱🎮Tomorrow, Netflix Games will start rolling out on the Netflix mobile app.
 First on Android, with iOS on the way.It’s early days, but we’re excited to start bringing you exclusive games, with no ads, no additional fees and no in-app purchases. pic.twitter.com/ofNGF4b8AtNovember 2, 2021